Why Doesn't Jake Paul Fight Real Boxers? | Explained

 Why Doesn't Jake Paul Fight Real Boxers?

-The truth is that Jake Paul has tried to fight two Boxers on three occasions, but none of the fights would end up materializing.
+The truth is that Jake Paul has tried to fight two Boxers on three occasions, but none of the fights would materialize.

 why doesn't jake paul fight a real boxer